 - Challenge Your Negative Emotions: When you start feeling down on yourself, think about what’s really driving those negative feelings.
 Write them down and recognize that these negative emotions are reactions rather than a measure of who you actually are.

 - Do Something for Someone Else: When you find you are in a relationship where you only think about making your partner happy, it can be beneficial to think of others who may truly need help.
 This could be your family, a friend or a charity.
-When you help someone other than your partner, including yourself, you improves your self-confidence and gain new perspective on your own relationship.
+When you help someone other than your partner, including yourself, you improve your self-confidence and gain a new perspective on your own relationship.

 Couples Counseling at The Treatment Center

 It can be exceedingly difficult to recognize codependency, let alone break free from it in an intimate relationship.
 In many cases, professional intervention is needed to address the damage caused by addiction.

 The team at The Treatment Center wants to help families break out of codependency and make healthier choices.
 That’s why we offer a full range of couples counseling options.
 Couples therapy can help salvage relationships strained to the breaking point by addiction and cycles of codependency.